addy-dclxvi/i3-starterpack/README.md

 - My battery id is *BAT0*, You can find yours by `ls /sys/class/power_supply/` command.
 - My volume mixer is Alsa, probably also work for You.
 If not, You can see the [manual page](https://i3wm.org/docs/i3status.html#_volume) to configure PulseAudio.
 - To use CPU temperature, You need your CPU temperature path.
 If `/sys/class/thermal/thermal_zone0/temp` doesn't work try `/sys/devices/platform/coretemp.0/temp1_input`.
 Still doesn't work?
-Ask Google :yum:
+Try `/sys/class/thermal/thermal_zone1/temp`.
 - You can add more module, just read the manual page `man i3status`. <br />

 ## Launching i3
 Logout your current session.
 Then login again with i3 session. <br />

 ## Some Cheatsheet
-My keybind is pretty weird, I'm more focus on easy to memorize <br />
+My keybind is pretty weird, I'm more focus on easy to memorize, and essential operations can be handled using left hand only.
+So it's easier to use softwares that need mouse like image editor, office suite, and web browser. <br />
 - **Super + D** Launch dmenu program launcher (replacement of start menu)
 - **Super + Enter** Launch i3-sensible-terminal, URxvt in this case
 - **Super + Arrow** Change focused window, if You have two or more windows in the workspace